Our Founding Staff

 Diana is excited to be a part of Excelencia Charter Academy’s launch and looks forward to implementing a program that will take education to a new level!

-Amber Perez is a member of the highly qualified teaching staff at Excelencia Charter Academy.
+Amber Lewis is a member of the highly qualified teaching staff at Excelencia Charter Academy.
 Amber was raised in Whittier, California, a small suburb of Los Angeles County.
 Amber knew at a young age that she wanted to become a teacher someday.
 She has always been passionate about working with children in order to improve their educational outcomes.

 Amber is very excited to work with the community and help guide the students in a strong college-oriented path that nurtures rigorous curriculum in Literacy and Mathematics.